Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 # Project 1 - Meditation Club

-Meditation Club is a website designed to offer its users basic information about what the Meditation Club has to offer it's visitors, the website includes information on what kind of meditation classes our offer, when and where the classes are run, how to contact the Meditation Club and information about the free membership scheme on offer.
+Meditation Club is a website designed to offer its users basic information about what the Meditation Club has to offer it's visitors and members, the website includes information on what kind of meditation classes our offer, when and where the classes are run, how to contact the Meditation Club and information about the free membership scheme on offer.

 ## Features

 ### Logo
-- i decided to centre the logo on the website this design is consistant throughout the website.
+- I decided to centre the logo on the website this design is consistant throughout the website.

 ### Navigation Bar
 - The navigation bar includes links to the About and Classes section of the homepage, the Contact Us page and the Sign Up page.